mzaffran/mzaffran.github.io/index.md

 My research project is about statistical learning methods for energy management.

-Have a look at the activities of our [causal inference and missing values group](https://misscausal.gitlabpages.inria.fr/misscausal.gitlab.io/index.html) at Inria, led by Julie Josse.
+Have a look at the activities of our [causal inference and missing values group](https://misscausal.gitlabpages.inria.fr/misscausal.gitlab.io/index.html) at INRIA, led by Julie Josse.